St. Peter and St. Paul's Church, Wissembourg

 St. Peter and St. Paul's Church (Église Saints-Pierre-et-Paul) of Wissembourg is frequently, but incorrectly, referred to as the second largest Gothic church of Alsace after Strasbourg Cathedral.
 However, the building, with its interior ground surface area of 1320 m2 (60 × 22 m) most probably is the second largest Gothic church in Bas-Rhin which is one of the two departments of the Alsace region.

+History

+In 1524, the abbey, now entirely destitute, was turned into a secular collegiate church at the instigation of its last abbot, Rüdiger Fischer, which was then united with the Bishopric of Speyer in 1546.

 The former abbey church (abbatiale) of Wissembourg's famous Benedictine abbey now serves as the main Roman Catholic parish church of the town.